-Police dog helps make arrest of youth after car and foot pursuit
+Police dog helps make arrest of youth after Hastings car and foot pursuit

-A police dog helped in the arrest of a fleeing youth near the Tukituki River's Black Bridge on on Friday.
+A police dog helped in the arrest of a fleeing youth near the Tukituki River's Black Bridge on Friday.

-A police spokeswoman said a vehicle was seen acting suspiciously on Otene Road, Waipatu, about 1pm.
+A police spokeswoman said a vehicle was seen acting suspiciously on Otene Rd, Waipatu, Hastings about 1pm.

 "Police attempted to stop the vehicle however it fled and after a brief pursuit it was lost sight of," she said.

-"The vehicle was found dumped on Lawn Road, Clive a short time later and a dog unit tracked one person a short distance at which point they were arrested."
+"The vehicle was found dumped on Lawn Rd, Clive a short time later and a dog unit tracked one person a short distance, at which point they were arrested."

 Advertisement